 Keep up to date with these other Pinterest changes:

-- How to be successful on Pinterest: Updated Pinterest Best Practices for 2019
+- How to be successful on Pinterest: Updated Pinterest Best Practices

 - 7 Tips for Creating Viral Pinterest Images That Get Clicks

 - How to Create Pinterest Graphics with Canva

 - How to Manage Pinterest Content Using Trello

 - Do Followers Matter on Pinterest?
 New Pinterest Followers tab explained